ansible-collections/community.sops/docs/docsite/rst/guide.rst

 Working with encrypted files
 ----------------------------

-You can decrypt sops-encrypted files with the :ref:`community.sops.sops lookup plugin <ansible_collections.community.sops.sops_lookup>`, and dynamically encrypt data with the :ref:`community.sops.sops_encrypt module <ansible_collections.community.sops.sops_encrypt_module>`.
+You can decrypt sops-encrypted files with the :ansplugin:`community.sops.sops lookup plugin <community.sops.sops#lookup>`, and dynamically encrypt data with the :ansplugin:`community.sops.sops_encrypt module <community.sops.sops_encrypt#module>`.
 Being able to encrypt is useful when you create or update secrets in your Ansible playbooks.

 Assume that you have an encrypted private key ``keys/private_key.pem.sops``, which was in PEM format before being encrypted by sops: